-Work has been ongoing since November 2018 and is continuing to track on time with completion of stage one, an eighteen kilometre length along the highway now open to traffic.
-This includes completing the largest intersection on the project, where the road has been widened to accommodate large trucks and a new dedicated turning lane constructed for motorists travelling south into Letterbox Road.
+Work has been ongoing since November 2018 and is continuing to track on time with all culvert, pipe work now completed over the entire project length.
+Stage one, an eighteen kilometre length along the highway opened to traffic in June, it included completing the largest intersection on the project, where the road has been widened to accommodate large trucks and a new dedicated turning lane constructed for motorists travelling south into Letterbox Road.
 Stage one also included two overtaking lanes, widened shoulders and a wide centreline.More information

 Late 2019 the Australian Government committed further funding for Stage 2 of the project, upgrading a further 9 kilometres of the Highway.
 This extends the current project further 4 kilometres to the south and 5 kilometres in the north to the town of Boggabilla.
 Work on stage two commenced in January this year.

 The upgrade will also include a one metre wide centre line to allow more room between vehicles, and improve safety along this important section of road, which is known for being narrow and uneven.

 During construction speed will be restricted to 40km/h, 60km/h and 80km/h at different times.
 Please allow extra travel time and follow the direction of traffic controllers and signs.
 Work will take place from Monday to Friday between 7am and 6pm.

 Transport for NSW thanks motorists for their patience during this important upgrade work.